 Manaus itself, being the Amazon’s largest city, is worth a couple of days to see the Amazon opera house and extravagant houses of rubber barons.
 These stand in memory of a very prosperous past when the Amazon’s rubber trees were tapped and the rubber shipped to Europe and America for the rise of the automobile.
 The barons decorated their houses with the finests materials the world could offer, from French glass to Italian marble.

 You can have a look at our select experiences to browse Amazon Rainforest tours from Manaus.

 There’s no better place for an Indian Jones style adventure vacation than Belize.
 With its Mayan temples hidden by tropical Central American rainforest, you will emerge from the trees to face incredible archaeological sites.
 With the incredible scenery, such as the enigmatic Maya Mountains, fantastic wildlife, and ancient history, you’re sure to have a fascinating experience.

-Enjoy fantastic award-winning rainforest and coastal lodges to focus on adventure, nature, Mayan ruins, or simply choose to relax.
+Enjoy fantastic rainforest lodges to focus on adventure, nature, Mayan ruins, or simply choose to relax.
 As Belize also sits on the coastline, you can enjoy fantastic tropical beaches and cruises to see whales and dolphins.
 At certain times of year, turtles then climb the beaches to lay their eggs which makes for a favorite wildlife spectacle.
 Three different turtles can be found on Belize beaches, including loggerhead turtles, hawksbill turtles, and green turtles.

 Explore the forest to see different animals and plants, such as iguanas, howler monkeys and other primates, caiman crocodilians, and tropical birds.
 This being the tropical rainforest, birding here is fantastic with birding visitors on five day tours seeing around 200 different varieties from the rainforest lodges.